Tampa Car Accident Lawyer

 This means that the settlement you are awarded by the insurance company may not be enough to cover the full extent of your damages.
 In these cases, bringing your auto collision case to court in Tampa is your best option for maximum recovery.

-Schedule Your Consultation with an Experienced Car Accident Attorney in Tampa
+Consult with an Experienced Car Accident Attorney in Tampa

 We understand better than most just how challenging the aftermath of an auto wreck can be.
 When you are looking for a compassionate, experienced Tampa car accident lawyer who isn’t afraid to go to battle for the money you deserve, you need the regarded attorneys at Anderson & Anderson to represent your case.